yoris29/web-challenges/CONTRIBUTING.md

 - **Never touch** the `solution/` folder
 - **Always work** in the `starter/` folder
+- **Always read** the challenge README for setup instructions
 - **Pull Requests go to the main branch** of the original repo
 - **Don't worry about perfection** - practice makes progress!

+### 🔍 **Challenge Setup Pattern**

+Every challenge follows this pattern:

+1. Navigate to `starter/` folder
+2. Read the `README.md` file
+3. Follow the setup commands listed
+4. Understand what each command does
+5. Start coding your solution!

 ### 🆘 **Need Help?**